Eber Moas

 Éber Alejandro Moas Silveira (born 21 March 1969) is a Uruguayan former footballer who played as a defender.
 He obtained 48 caps for his national team from 1988 to 1997.

 Club career

 Moas started his playing career in 1988 with Danubio.
 He joined Club Atlético Independiente of Argentina in 1992 where he played 65 games.

 In 1995, he joined América de Cali of Colombia and in 1996 he went to Mexico to play for Monterrey.

 In 1998 Moas returned to Danubio where he played until 2002.
 In 2005, he joined Racing Club de Montevideo and in 2007 he played for Rentistas.

+International career

+Moas earned 48 caps for the Uruguay national team from 1988 to 1997, participating in several Copa América tournaments, including the victorious campaign in 1995 when Uruguay hosted the tournament.
+His international debut was on September 27, 1988, against Ecuador, and he played his last match on July 20, 1997, against Bolivia.